LauriHursti/visions/README.md

 cmake ../
 cmake --build ./
 ```
-If the compilation was successful, there's should now be a file called ``libftpy.so`` in the ``py`` folder of the project.
+If the compilation was successful, there should now be a file called ``libftpy.so`` in the ``py`` folder of the project.

-### Python Installation
+### Install Python depdencies
 1. Create a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) and activate it:
 ```
-sudo apt-get install python3-venv python3 -m venv env source env/bin/activate
+sudo apt install python3-venv
+python3 -m venv env
+source env/bin/activate
 ```

 2. Upgrade pip and setuptools
 ```
-pip3 install --upgrade pip
+pip install --upgrade pip
-pip3 install --upgrade setuptools
+pip install --upgrade setuptools
 ```

-3. Install libraries using requirements.txt file
+3. Install libraries using ``requirements.txt`` file
 ```
 pip install -r requirements.txt
 ```